The store will not work correctly in the case when cookies are disabled.

 Ah yes, there are some still some folk in June thinking it may be a good idea to get rid of the weeds and moss in their lawn!
 In our book, almost anytime (apart from winter) is a good time to free your lawn of weeds and moss.
 Apply this Feed, Weed and Mosskiller that conveniently does three jobs in one, and see your moss and weeds disappear, and your lawn get that feed it so desperately needs!

 At this time of year, do NOT sow seed and spread fertiliser together.
 This is because grass grows faster in summer, and the fertiliser will damage the grass if it's not fully absorbed.

 Sowing Wildflower Seed

-It is true that you can sow wildflower seed now, but for the best results the ideal time to sow wildflower seed is in autumn.
+You can indeed sow wildflower seed now, but for the best results, the ideal time to sow wildflower seed is in autumn.
 This does mean waiting until September, but by the time May comes around, your wildflowers will be bursting into bloom.

 Benefits of Sowing Grass Seed in Summer